dkfz-unite/unite-feed-specimens/Docs/api-models-base-intervention.md

 - Example: `"Intervention details."`

 **`start_date`** - Date, when intervention has started.
-- Note: It's hidden and protected.
-Relative date is shown instead, if calculation was possible.
 - Type: _String_
 - Format: "YYYY-MM-DD"
 - Limitations: Only either `start_date` or `start_day` can be set at once, not both